 Parent Saftey Information Dates:

 Students in grades K-5 will be taught three saftey lessons throughout the year during the class time.
 Safety lessons for the 2019-20 program year TBD.
 Grades 6-8 particpate in the Created For Love Program.

-Throughout the year, there will be opportunities for our students and their parents/grandparents to particpate together in a lesson and craft.
-Please stay tuned for the dates of these fun activities!
+Throughout the year, there will be opportunities for our students and their parents to particpate together in a meal, lesson and craft.